huggingface/diffusers/examples/dreambooth/README_sdxl.md

 ## Notes

-In our experiments we found that SDXL yields very good initial results using the default settings of the script.
+In our experiments, we found that SDXL yields good initial results without extensive hyperparameter tuning.
+For example, without fine-tuning the text encoders and without using prior-preservation, we observed decent results.
 We didn't explore further hyper-parameter tuning experiments, but we do encourage the community to explore this avenue further and share their results with us 🤗

 ## Results